 Serverless Function-as-a-Service (FaaS) offers improved programmability for customers, yet it is not server-"less" and comes at the cost of more complex infrastructure management (e.g., resource provisioning and scheduling) for cloud providers.
 To maintain service-level objectives (SLOs) and improve resource utilization efficiency, recent research has been focused on applying online learning algorithms such as reinforcement learning (RL) to manage resources.
-Compared to rule-based solutions with heuristics, RL-based approaches eliminate humans in the loop and avoid the painstaking generation of heuristics.

 Despite the initial success of applying RL, we first show in this paper that the state-of-the-art single-agent RL algorithm (S-RL) suffers up to 4.8× higher p99 function latency degradation on multi-tenant serverless FaaS platforms compared to isolated environments and is unable to converge during training.
 We then design and implement a scalable and incremental multi-agent RL framework based on Proximal Policy Optimization (SIMPPO).
-Our experiments on widely used serverless benchmarks demonstrate that in multi-tenant environments, SIMPPO enables each RL agent to efficiently converge during training and provides online function latency performance comparable to that of S-RL trained in isolation (which we refer to as the baseline for assessing RL performance) with minor degradation (<9.2%).
+Our experiments demonstrate that in multi-tenant environments, SIMPPO enables each RL agent to efficiently converge during training and provides online function latency performance comparable to that of S-RL trained in isolation with minor degradation (<9.2%).
 In addition, SIMPPO reduces the p99 function latency by 4.5× compared to S-RL in multi-tenant cases.